What is gestational diabetes?

 What are the symptoms of gestational diabetes?

-Gestational diabetes does not cause any symptoms.
+Gestational diabetes doesn't cause any symptoms.
 That’s why it’s important to get tested for it if you are at high risk.

 If your blood sugar levels are very high, you may have these symptoms: